ethornbury/emerliamApp/readme.txt

 import { NavigationContainer } from '@react-navigation/native';
 import { createNativeStackNavigator } from '@react-navigation/native-stack';

-Build a simple first screen
+Build a simple first screen.
+The scrren below is declared const, you have that option or to declare as a function.
+As a const you need to remember to declare it above where it is called in your file.
+With a function, this is not an issue.

 const homeScreen = ({navigation}) => {
   return (